SharePoint/sp-dev-provisioning-templates/tenant/SP-Starter-Kit/README.md

 - Installation of custom SharePoint Framework solution with 17 additional web parts and 7 SharePoint Framework extensions
 - Custom Site Designs which are visible in the out-of-the-box site creation process
 - Custom tenant themes, which are applied to the created site collections

+**Note:** Please check the **Prerequisites** section later in this page, before trying to apply this to your demo tenant.
+Notice also that this template does perform tenant wide configurations, so it's not recommended to be used in production tenants, unless you know what you are doing.

 ![SharePoint Starter Kit UI](./assets/ext-portal-footer.png)